-In assessing community land for any proposed utilisation, the Council applies the following minimum criteria:
+In assessing community land categorised as Park, Sportsground, Natural Area (Bushland) or General Community Use as a venue for any proposed utilisation, the Council applies the following minimum criteria:

-- Council reserves the right to refuse bookings based on previous unsatisfactory payment or performance history or where proposed use would damage the facility or cause significant disruption to other regular users. - Fees for short-term casual bookings will be charged in accordance with Council's adopted Fees and Charges at the time.
+• Council reserves the right to refuse bookings based on previous unsatisfactory payment or performance history or where proposed use would damage the facility or cause significant disruption to other regular users.

+• Fees for short-term casual bookings will be charged in accordance with Council's adopted Fees and Charges at the time.

-5. Management of the land
+Management of the land 5.